sauce-base/module-installer/README.md

 To ship a module that works with this installer:

-1. Set the package type to `saucebase-module` in the module's `composer.json`.
+1. Set the package type in the module's `composer.json` to whatever your application configured (defaults to `laravel-module`).
 2. Follow the Sauce Base module folder conventions (your module code will live inside the directory created by the installer).
 3. Advise consumers to install the module via Composer: